jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Richard Stallman*](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Richard_Stallman_at_CommonsFest_Athens_2015_2.JPG/320px-Richard_Stallman_at_CommonsFest_Athens_2015_2.JPG "Richard Stallman")

 Before beginning anything in dealing with Richard Stallman there is one critical concept you need to understand: "software freedom."
 Often times you hear as a selling point that Linux is a good operating system to use because it is free -- as in there is no cost.
 Stallman is not advocating about cost or the ability to charge money for software.
 This is a common confusion.
 He is advocating that the software itself is *"free"* as in freedom and that the user has the freedom to modify and or inspect its content and redistribute the original source.
-Ricahrd Stallman believes this is not a question of legality but of moral consequence and thereby will not use any non-free software period.
+Richard Stallman believes this is not a question of legality but of moral consequence and thereby will not use any non-free software period.
 When dealing with Stallman this is the fundamental fact you need to know.

 Richard Stallman was a student and a researcher at MIT in the early 1980's.
 He was part of what you would call today a hacker culture that was constantly researching and developing new tools and applications.
 As Richard Stallman progressed in his time at MIT he began to encounter events that he saw as counter intuitive hacker culture that had been created at MIT by 1984.
 The spirit of Ken Thompson and the free and sharing culture of Unix was strong with these Jedi.
 Small things such as the addition of usernames and passwords on the school computer networks were seen as obstacles.
 Stallman saw the removal of the capability to modify a network printer's firmware to send an email feature in case of a paper jam as well as the beginning of proprietary software lock in--hindering the ability of the users to inspect the code and improve it to serve their needs.
 By 1984 AT&T began to withhold the source code of Unix and restricted access of those in the academic world to be able to use the AT&T source code.
 By 1983 Stallman began to argue that the users of the software's freedom were being trampled on.
 Users were now beholden to the closed nature of the products they were using--even if they had paid for the software.
 Stallman saw this as more than an inconvenience and set about making it his life's work to rectify this issue.